Geographic center of the United States: Contiguous United States

-While any measurement of the exact center of a land mass will always be imprecise due to changing shorelines and other factors, the NGS coordinates are recognized in a historical marker in a small park at the intersection of AA Road and K-191.
+The NGS coordinates are recognized in a historical marker in a small park at the intersection of AA Road and K-191, although again, this will always be slightly off due changing shorelines and other factors.
 It is accessible by a turn-off from U.S. Route 281.

 It is distinct from the geographic center of the 50 United States located at a point northeast of Belle Fourche, South Dakota, reflecting the 1959 additions of the states of Alaska and Hawaii.